List of demonyms for U.S. states and territories

 This is a list of demonyms used to designate the citizens of specific states, federal district, and territories of the United States.
 Official English-language demonyms are established by the United States Government Publishing Office (USGPO); however, many other terms are in common use.
-Though most states use suffixes in their demonyms, Hawaii is an anomaly, as the USGPO demonym is "Hawaii resident" to distinguish people living in Hawaii from the native Hawaiians.
+Though most states use suffixes in their demonyms, Hawaii is an anomaly, as the USGPO demonym is "Hawaii resident."
+This is to distinguish people of various ethnic groups who live in Hawaii from the native Hawaiians.